Integrate

 Anonymous start · type: anonymous

-Issue a credential immediately under pre-claim scopes.
-The registration carries a claim_token that can be used to start the OTP claim ceremony at any point before the registration expires.
+Mint a pre-claim identity_assertion immediately.
+The registration carries a claim_token that can start the claim ceremony at any point before the registration expires.

 json